arpatterson31/reading-notes/Code401notes/pre-work-reading.md

 *“Everyone in this country should learn to program a computer, because it teaches you to think.”* — Steve Jobs

+- Encountering a problem -- try this!

+1. Understand - Know exactly what is being asked.
+Most hard problems are hard because you don’t understand them (hence why this is the first step).
+2. Plan - Don’t dive right into solving without a plan (and somehow hope you can muddle your way through).
+Plan your solution!
+3. Divide - Do not try to solve one big problem.
+Instead, break it into sub-problems.
+These sub-problems are much easier to solve.
+4. Stuck? - The difference is the best programmers/problem-solvers are more curious about bugs/errors than irritated.

+- PRATICE, PRACTICE, PRACTICE!

 ## Article - 5 Whys Getting to the Root of a Problem Quickly